implydata/learn-druid/website/courses/data-modeling/processing.md

 - Setting the primary timestamp using [`timestampSpec`](https://druid.apache.org/docs/latest/ingestion/ingestion-spec#timestampspec) and truncating it using [`queryGranularity`](https://druid.apache.org/docs/latest/ingestion/ingestion-spec#granularityspec).
 - Selecting dimensions to ingest (or to ignore) as part of the [`dimensionsSpec`](https://druid.apache.org/docs/latest/ingestion/ingestion-spec#dimensionsspec).
 - Where to apply scalar functions and filters (WHERE) in the [`transformSpec`](https://druid.apache.org/docs/latest/ingestion/ingestion-spec#transformspec).
-- When doing a [rollup](https://druid.apache.org/docs/latest/ingestion/rollup)-style ingestion (ie a GROUP BY), how to:
+- When doing a [rollup](https://druid.apache.org/docs/latest/ingestion/rollup)-style ingestion (GROUP BY), how to:
   - enable it in the [`granularitySpec`](https://druid.apache.org/docs/latest/ingestion/ingestion-spec#granularityspec) and
   - set the aggregates to emit in the [`metricsSpec`](https://druid.apache.org/docs/latest/ingestion/ingestion-spec#metricsspec).
 - How to apply PARTITIONED BY and the various CLUSTERED BY options available in the [`partitionSpec`](https://druid.apache.org/docs/latest/ingestion/ingestion-spec#granularityspec).